-Informed Delivery’s Executive Program Director, Bob Dixon, stated that, “Our emerging consumers, younger folks, are digital natives.
+Informed Delivery’s Executive Program Director, Bob Dixon, stated that “Our emerging consumers, younger folks, are digital natives.
 That’s how their communications are coming to them.”
-He went on to say, “We also know that if we can get those folks to the mailbox, they’ll spend longer with each piece of mail than someone who has a long history of mail usage.
+He went on to say, “We also know that if we can get those folks to the mailbox, they’ll spend longer with each piece of mail that someone who has a long history of mail usage.
 So the benefit to us is that we continue the relevance of mail in a very digital world and we provide access to the consumers for those mail pieces.”

 How to Incorporate It Into Your Marketing

-Incorporating digital into traditional mailings allows for marketers to incorporate it into their advertising and marketing strategy.
+Incorporating digital into traditional mailings allows marketers to incorporate it into their advertising and marketing strategy.
 To be honest, digital advertising is just easier.
 When a company sends out a direct mailer, it will still be delivered to their mailbox, however, with the new digital scan technology, the coupon is now accessible directly from your inbox on your phone or desktop.

 Say you have signed up to receive offers from JOANN in the mail.
 Once that promotional card is set to arrive, it will then be included in your email notification as a full-color image with a clickable link that will take you directly to their online store to purchase the offer.
 It’s as easy as 1,2,3.
 No more having to take your card into the store to receive your discount.
-No more having having to type in the website and punch in the discount code either; now it’s all done directly for you.
+No more having to type in the website and punch in the discount code either; now it’s all done directly for you.

 USPS is strict with their advertising process.
 Promotional pieces must be related to the piece of mail that is being sent to your mailbox that day.
 Therefore, USPS makes sure you won’t receive spam or an old ad that doesn’t relate to what is relevant and will be in your hands by the end of the day.
 As the program rolls out over the “next six to twelve months, the USPS will offer more automated tools to manage more targeted messaging, allowing marketers to provide even more relevant images and links (like pURLs) for each mailpiece recipient.”